SkaillZ/portfolio/_projects/01_you_only_die_once.md

 ---
 html_id: you-only-die-once
-title: "You Only Die Once"
+title: Game Programming
-subtitle: Hagenberg Game Jam 2017 Winner | Game Programming
+subtitle: You Only Die Once | Hagenberg Game Jam 2017 Winner
 background_image: youonlydieonce
 background_video: media/yodo_movie.mp4
-side_images:
+#side_images:
-    - images/youonlydieonce-title.jpg
+#    - images/youonlydieonce-title.jpg
-    - images/youonlydieonce-room.jpg
+#    - images/youonlydieonce-room.jpg
 use_dark_theme: false
 ---

-> Erstaunlich, wie viel Content die Entwickler in diesem Spiel untergebracht haben...
+> It's amazing how much content the developers were able to put into the game...
 >
-> *Feedback der Fachjury*
+> *Feedback of the jury*

-After you are diagnosed with an incurable illness you have precisely five minutes left to live.
-However, there are still plenty of things you need to do before you finally kick the bucket.
-Clean up as many of your life’s loose ends as possible to increase you score - based on which your last day on earth will be rated.
-Also, you’re a weasel.
+After his local dentist has diagnosed an incurable illness, Ronald has to make the most of the last five minutes of his life - which of course includes some shady activites!

+Made with Unity, Blender, Adobe Photoshop and Clip Studio Paint.

 <a href="https://playful-interactive-environments.github.io/gamejam/2017/#you-only-die-once" class="button-link">Download</a>
 <!--